 Estimated reading time: 6 minutes

-I recently had an email from a reader asking, “who should make church decisions”?
+I recently received an email from a reader who asked, ” Who should make church decisions?”
 This is a loaded but great question!

 Churches are like many other organizations in that people have opinions and can have strong feelings about how things are done.

-The tensions that arise as a result of church decision-making are healthy – but often challenging.
+The tensions that arise from church decision-making are healthy – but often challenging.

-Churches make countless decisions about things like strategic planning, budgeting, ministry programs, the way they manage their volunteer labor, internal operations, and countless more.
+Churches make countless decisions about strategic planning, budgeting, ministry programs, volunteer labor management, internal operations, and more.

 There are typically three groups of people that make church decisions.
-Each has a different perspective, but all feel like they have the best interest of the church at heart.
+Each has a different perspective, but all feel like they have the church’s best interest at heart.

 1. Pastor: A pastor feels called by God and focuses on implementing the vision that God has given him for the church.